 - a.
-Before the beginning of grade 12, each high school must evaluate the college readiness of each student who scores at Level 2 or Level 3 on the reading portion of the grade 10 FCAT or Level 2, Level 3, or Level 4 on the mathematics portion of the grade 10 FCAT. - b.
+Before the beginning of grade 12, each high school must evaluate the college readiness of each student who-scores at Level 2 or Level 3 on the reading portion of the grade 10 FCAT or Level 2, Level 3, or Level 4 on the mathematics portion of the grade 10 FCAT. - b.
 High schools shall perform this evaluation using the results of the Common Placement Test (CPT), The Postsecondary Education Readiness Test (PERT) or an equivalent test identified by the State Board of Education.
 Students who demonstrate readiness by achieving the minimum test scores established by the state board and enroll in a community college within 2 years of achieving such scores shall not be required to enroll in remediation courses as a condition of acceptance to any community college.
 A successful score on the PERT does not guarantee admission to any postsecondary institution (F.S.
+1008.30).

-1008.30). - At the high school level, the PERT (Postsecondary Education Readiness Test) is the designated assessment for determining career and college readiness. - c.
-The high school shall use the results of the test to advise the students of any identified deficiencies and will provide 12th grade students appropriate remedial instruction prior to high school graduation. - Rising Seniors who do not meet College Readiness scores on the required assessments as indicated by the Florida Department of Education, shall be placed in English 4: Florida College Prep or Math for College Readiness depending on the area of deficiency during the 12th grade year. - 11.
+- c.
+The high school shall use the results of the test to advise the students of any identified deficiencies and will provide 12th grade students appropriate remedial instruction prior to high school graduation. - 11.
 Health Education: The health education curriculum shall include a teen dating violence and abuse component that includes, but is not limited to, the definition of dating violence and abuse, the warning signs of dating violence and abusive behavior, the characteristics of healthy relationships, measures to prevent and stop dating violence and abuse, and community resources available to victims of dating violence and abuse.